-Visit Thomas Jefferson's home!
-Travel to Charlottesville, Virginia and continue up the mountainside to Monticello, home of our third President, who was also a noted surveyor, musician and artist.
-The Thomas Jefferson Visitor Center and Smith Education Center, the new gateway to Monticello, offers visitors greatly enhanced services and amenities while engaging them in Thomas Jefferson's life, times, and lasting legacies through a new introductory film, four innovative exhibitions, and a hands-on discovery room.
-We will also tour the famous colonial Michie Tavern
+Visit Thomas Jefferson's home with Gray Line DC!
+Travel to Charlottesville, Virginia and continue up the mountainside to Monticello, home of our third president.
+Thomas Jefferson was an astute politician, but he was also a noted surveyor, musician, and artist.
+The Thomas Jefferson Visitor Center and Smith Education Center is the new gateway to Monticello, offering visitors greatly enhanced services and amenities while educating and entertaining them with stories about Thomas Jefferson's life, times, and lasting legacies

 Monticello and Thomas Jefferson Country